 A surprising and decadent twist on this popular Indian inspired dish!
-Halloumi is roasted and mixed into a butter masala sauce for a tasty vegetarian curry that everyone can agree on.
-This halloumi curry recipe is easy to make at home in just 30 minutes.
+Fried halloumi is mixed into a butter masala sauce for a tasty vegetarian curry that everyone can agree on.
+This super simple curry recipe is easy to make at home in under 30 minutes.

-So lately, the Happy Veggie Kitchen approach to recipe brainstorming goes something like “find chicken recipe, replace with halloumi”… My regular readers may have noticed.
+So lately, the Happy Veggie Kitchen approach to recipe brainstorming goes something like “find chicken recipe, replace with halloumi cheese”… My regular readers may have noticed.
+So today we take on butter chicken, using Gordon’s Ramsey’s sauce as our inspiration, and we make it meatless with the wonder that is halloumi.

 Halloumi Curry Though?